Invitation To The Working Capital Forum Europe On 28 November 2023 In Amsterdam

-The world's largest specialist working capital event, Working Capital Forum Europe, returns to Amsterdam on 28th November 2023

-AMSTERDAM, NETHERLANDS, September 22, 2023 /EINPresswire/ -- Adaugeo Media is proud to announce the Working Capital Forum Europe will be taking place on 28th November 2023 at the Beurs van Berlage, with the prestigious Working Capital Awards taking place on the previous evening, 27th November, at the Sofitel Grand Hotel Amsterdam.
+Adaugeo Media is proud to announce the Working Capital Forum Europe will be taking place on 28th November 2023 at the Beurs van Berlage, with the prestigious Working Capital Awards taking place on the previous evening, 27th November, at the Sofitel Grand Hotel, Amsterdam.

 This is a must-attend event for corporate treasurers, procurement directors, CFOs, finance directors/heads, and senior supply chain and finance leaders in large corporations.